 Such is the case of my great great grandmother, Josephine Edwards.
 She was born in October 1856 in Illinois to Dr. Thomas L. Edwards and Esther Ann Irwin.
 On March 9, 1875 she married Noah Smith in Muscatine, Iowa.
 Together they had four children: Lesta Dell, James Clarence, Frank Leroy and Leona Beatrice.
 Leona is my great grandmother.

-The story raises so many questions that will probably never be answered.
-Such as why did Josephine move from Iowa to Washington?
-Was she just going as far west as she possibly could?
-Did she know someone in Washington?
-What was life like for her as a shunned and eventually divorced woman on her own with a young teenager to support?
+I still have many questions about Josephine, such as what was life like for her as a shunned and divorced woman on her own with a young teenager to support?
 What work opportunities were available to her in 1900?
 How did she survive in those intervening years before she married Absolum?
-What took them from Washington to Oregon?
 These are questions the likes of which seldom get answered.
 They’re the kinds of questions that drive us to keep researching in case someday we connect with someone who may have stories, diaries, or letters that will help fill in the missing pieces.
 I like to think that Josephine was a strong and capable woman who had great survival skills.
 A woman who made the best of her circumstances and did everything she could to make a better life for herself and her daughter.
 But I wonder if she ever saw her sons or other daughter again.
 Did they ever look for her?
 Did she write them after she left?
 Did she have a happier life with Absolum?
 What is the rest of her story?